orware/jdatabaseoracle-tests/README.md

 * SID: xe

 Once connected to the HR schema you can expand the Tables area on the left-hand side to see the tables that come included.
 You can right-click on this Tables section to refresh the list manually (which might be needed during these tests when tables get created).

-### Joomla Testing

-The index file here is meant to be used as a temporary replacement for the templates/protostar index.php file that way you can simply open up your Joomla site and see the results collected at the bottom of your screen.